Visiting Linh Ung Pagoda: A spiritual experience for Indians

 • Taxi/Grab or Private Car: The easiest and most comfortable option, especially for families.

 • Motorbike/Scooter: A fun, adventurous option for confident riders.
 The road to the pagoda is wide and well-paved.
+Make sure to fill up your tank before heading up the mountain, as there are no gas stations on the Son Tra Peninsula.
+Bring along some snacks and water as well.

 • Opening Hours & Entrance Fee: The pagoda is generally open from 6:00 AM to 7:00 PM daily.
 And the wonderful news is that entry to this beautiful and sacred site is completely FREE.